Frequently Asked Questions

 Why am I flagged for artificial rating manipulation (sandbagging and boosting) or computer assistance?

 Lichess has strong detection methods and a very thorough process for reviewing all the evidence and making a decision.
 The process often involves many moderators and can take a long time.
 Other than the mark itself, we will not go into details about evidence or the decision making process for individual cases.
 Doing so would make it easier to avoid detection in the future, and be an invitation to unproductive debates.
 That time and effort is better spent on other important cases.
 Users can appeal by emailing firstname.lastname@example.org, but decisions are rarely overturned.

-If your opponent frequently aborts/leaves games, they get "play banned" which means they're temporarily banned from playing games.
-There is no "public" banner on the profile, however, that marks the user as someone who aborts/leaves games.
+If your opponent frequently aborts/leaves games, they get "play banned", which means they're temporarily banned from playing games.
+This is not publically indicated on their profile.
 If this behaviour continues, the length of the playban increases - and prolonged behaviour of this nature may lead to account closure.

 It’s not possible to apply to become a moderator.
 If we see someone who we think would be good as a moderator, we will contact them directly.

 On Lichess, the main difference in rules for correspondence chess is that an opening book is allowed.
 The use of engines is still prohibited and will result in being flagged for engine assistance.
 Although ICCF allows engine use in correspondence, Lichess does not.